 You Didn't Use Force or Fear

 Under California law, the use of force or fear is an element of robbery crime.
-The judge cannot impose penalties for robbery if the prosecution cannot prove beyond a reasonable doubt that you used these elements during your crime commission.
+The judge cannot impose penalties for robbery if the prosecution cannot prove beyond a reasonable doubt that you used these elements during the commission of the crime.
 Since the robbery charges cannot uphold appropriate evidential standards according to the law, your defense lawyer could cast doubts in the case.
 The court has the jurisdiction to drop the case, reduce your charges, or charge you with another related offense in place of robbery.
 Typically, other similar crimes attract less sentencing, and odds are they have a lesser effect on your criminal history than robbery charges.

 Criminal Offenses Related to California Penal Code 211 PC Robbery

-Even though your act doesn’t amount to robbery, the court can still find you guilty of one that is closely related.
+Even if your actions do not amount to robbery, the court can still find you guilty of another closely-related crime.
 Crimes related to California PC 211 are those encompassing some similar elements.
 The prosecution can charge you with the crimes, together with or in place of PC 211.
 The crimes include:

 Burglary: California PC 459